 Example of a more subtle pattern/pigment transfer

-9. Once cooled you can rub the egg gently with cooking oil for a bit of a shine or leave it as is.
-Refrigerate for egg hunting or eating.
-Note: some of my eggs emerged with slight indentations.
-Those should not be eaten but are fine for decorative purposes.
+STEP 9: Once cooled you can rub the egg gently with cooking oil for a bit of a shine or leave it as is.
+Refrigerate until using them for egg hunting.
+Note: some of my eggs emerged with slight indentations though were still fine for egg hunting.
+As a precaution the dyed eggs should be used for decorative purposes only (do not eat them).

 WHAT TO DO WITH ALL THOSE HARD BOILED EGGS?